gfenn-newbury/ynab-client/README.md

 # Purpose and Usage

 The purpose of this project is primarily just to mess around with REST APIs.
-If you're looking for a proper solution, have a look at [ynab-client-python](https://github.com/gchiam/ynab-client-python) by [gchiam] (https://github.com/gchiam).
+If you're looking for a proper solution, have a look at [ynab-client-python](https://github.com/gchiam/ynab-client-python) by [gchiam](https://github.com/gchiam).
 With that said, however, the aim is to get a fully functional desktop client which can view all aspects of YNAB.
 There are several components:

 ## APIs